CodeSolid/100-days-of-python/README.md

 We post new project ideas and links to some sample solutions periodically to [CodeSolid's 100 Days of Python](https://codesolid.com/category/100-days-of-python/).

-### Contributions?
+### Contributions Welcome
 Want to report an issue or submit project ideas?
+Or, do you just want us to put up a Participant's page and put your name on it because you're one of the cool kids?
 Please feel free to [open an issue here](https://github.com/CodeSolid/100-days-of-python/issues).